Polynomial functions over dual numbers of several variables: Necessary and sufficient conditions

-\end{theorem} } {\bf Acknowledgment.} This work was supported by the Austrian Science Fund FWF: P 27816-N26 and P 30934-N35.
-The author would like to thank Kwok Chi Chim and Paolo Leontti for the valuable suggestions and comments on earlier versions of the manuscript.
+which implies that the system~(\ref{CHSSys}) has no solution. \end{enumerate} \end{remark}} {\bf Acknowledgment.} This work was supported by the Austrian Science Fund FWF: P 27816-N26 and P 30934-N35.
+The author would like to thank Kwok Chi Chim and Paolo Leontti for valuable suggestions and comments on earlier versions of the manuscript.